masc-it/ScrapingMonkey/docs/README.md

 - PRO: up to 20 targets/actions.
 - ULTRA and MEGA: unlimited size.

-### Unlimited task duration

-- BASIC and PRO: up to 20 seconds.
-- ULTRA and MEGA: indefinite.

 ### High quality proxies

 ULTRA and MEGA accounts have priority.